rycus86/githooks/README.md

 To try and make things a little bit more secure, Githooks checks if any new hooks were added we haven't run before, or if any of the existing ones have changed.
 When they have, it will prompt for confirmation whether you accept those changes or not, and you can also disable specific hooks to skip running them until you decide otherwise.
 The accepted checksums are maintained in the `.git/.githooks.checksum` file, per local repository.

+If the repository contains a `.githooks/trust-all` file, it is marked as a trusted repository.
+On the first interaction with hooks, Githooks will ask for confirmation that the user trusts all existing and future hooks in the repository, and if she does, no more confirmation prompts will be shown.
+This can be reverted by running the `git config --unset githooks.trust.all` command.
+This is a per-repository setting.

 There is a caveat worth mentioning: if a terminal *(tty)* can't be allocated, then the default action is to accept the changes or new hooks.
 Let me know in an issue if you strongly disagree, and you think this is a big enough risk worth having slightly worse UX instead.

 ## Installation